StanislavBreadless/KNUMatan2k19/README.md

 # KNUMatan2k19
-Notes from Mathematical Analysis lectures in the first year of study
+Notes from Calculus lectures for the first year of study